Fairmont in Fillmore County, Nebraska — The American Midwest (Upper Plains)

 Topics and series.
 This historical marker is listed in these topic lists: Agriculture • Industry & Commerce.
 In addition, it is included in the Nebraska State Historical Society series list.

 Location.
 40° 38.101′ N, 97° 35.107′ W. Marker is in Fairmont, Nebraska, in Fillmore County.
 Marker is at the intersection of Fairmont Avenue and F Street, on the left when traveling south on Fairmont Avenue.
 Marker is on the southeast corner.
 Touch for map.
 Marker is in this post office area: Fairmont NE 68354, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 13 miles of this marker, measured as the crow flies.
 Fairmont Army Air Field (approx. 1.4 miles away); a different marker also named Fairmont Army Air Field (approx. 2.7 miles away); 1879 Exeter 1979 (approx. 7.1 miles away); The Purple Heart (approx. 13.1 miles away); Nebraska City-Fort Kearny Cut-Off (approx. 13.1 miles away); Moving People and Goods on the Overland Trail (approx. 13.1 miles away); Nebraska's I-80 Bicentennial Sculptures (approx. 13.1 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 341 times since then and 4 times this year.
+It was originally submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 363 times since then and 7 times this year.
 Photos: 1, 2. submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona. • Andrew Ruppenstein was the editor who published this page.